Get Paid Work Experience

-1. When should I apply to the program?
+1. When should I apply for the program?

-Generally, you should apply to the Business Certificate at the end of your second year (i.e. at the end of your first year officially in Commerce or Management program.**
+Apply for the Business Certificate at the end of your second year (i.e. at the end of your first year officially in Commerce or Management program.**)

 2. How many credits do I need to apply to the program?

 You will need 7.0 credits to apply to the program.
 Typically, students earn about 4.0-5.0 credits in their first year and another 4.0-5.0 credits in their second year.
 Keep in mind, by the time you submit your application and apply via ACORN you will not have completed your Winter (S) or Yearlong (Y) credits.
 As such, we will need to wait until all S/Y grades have been submitted to review applications.
 In other words, we will count your 2nd year credits as part of the mandatory 7.0 credits.